ves4 “at” duke.edu | @vszabo

 Affiliated Faculty, Franklin Humanities Institute Labs

 Szabo holds a Ph.D. in English (Victorian Literature and Culture) as well as a Certificate in Gender and Women’s Studies from the Susan B. Anthony Institute from the University of Rochester.
-She worked as an academic technology developer for the humanities at Stanford University from 1999-2006 before moving to Duke in Fall 2006.
+She worked as an academic technology manager and developer for the humanities at Stanford University from 1999-2006, and as an instructional multimedia specialist at Grinnell College from 1997-98.